dmaclach/dmaclach/vector_assets/README.md

 With a vector image, actool will generate 1x, 2x and 3x rasters.
 If `preserves-vector-representation` is set, it will record the vector data from the single image.

 > [!NOTE]
-> When I first tested this (probably back in Xcode 15 days) `preserves-vector-representation` appeared to do something.
-With Xcode 16 and Xcode 26 it appears that actool ALWAYS preserves vector data.
+> When I first tested this (on Xcode 15.3) `preserves-vector-representation` appeared to do something.
+With Xcode 16 and Xcode 26 it appears that actool *ALWAYS* preserves vector data.
 [FB18982777]

 ### Scale: Individual Scales